tori25/OOP-Assignments-/src/README.md

 ## How to compile and run
 ---------------------------------------------------------------------------
 1. Navigate to the directory "src" after unzipping the VeraMezhvynskiyGame files
-2. Run: javac Game.java
+2. Run: javac Main.java
-3. Run: java Game
+3. Run: java Main
 4. Play the Game